PardeepSB/DigitalAudioWorkstation-DAW-/README.md

 	  (made a matrix to save all changes one by one and revert by calling previously saved column(s) of audio)

 * Add an undo button to go back to the last saved setting/effects (when save button is clicked, all effect settings are saved until new audio file is saved)

+* Allow for Stero Audio Inputs to be modified by the Digital Audio Workstation

 * Be able to possibly identify effects applied to an uploaded audio signal